-This curriculum for the Master of Science Programme in Computer Science, has been drawn up by the Board of Studies at the IT University of Copenhagen (henceforth referred to as the IT University).
+This curriculum for the Master of Science Programme in Information Technology, Software Design, has been drawn up by the Board of Studies ITU at the IT University of Copenhagen (henceforth referred to as the IT University).
 The curriculum has been drawn up in compliance with the current legislation governing bachelor's and master's (Candidatus) programmes at the universities.

-Students enrolled in the above MSc study programmes with study start from autumn of 2018 study according to this curriculum.
+Students enrolled in the above MSc study programme with study start from autumn of 2019 study according to this curriculum.